Bourrée: History

 In his Der Vollkommene Capellmeister (Hamburg, 1739), Johann Mattheson wrote of the bourrée, "its distinguishing feature resides in contentment and a pleasant demeanor, at the same time it is somewhat carefree and relaxed, a little indolent and easygoing, though not disagreeable".

 Johann Sebastian Bach often used the bourrée in his suites as one of the optional dance movements that come after the sarabande but before the gigue, and he also wrote two short bourrées in his Notebook for Anna Magdalena Bach.
-That in his Lute Suite in E Minor (BWV 996) is especially popular.
+His Bourrée in E minor in his Lute Suite, BWV 996 is especially popular.

 Handel wrote several bourrées in his solo chamber sonatas (for example the fourth movement of his Oboe sonata in C minor); however, perhaps his best-known is the seventh movement of the Water Music (Handel) suite.

 In the 19th century Frédéric Chopin and Emmanuel Chabrier wrote bourrées for the piano (such as the latter's Bourrée fantasque, composed 1891).
-The Victorian English composer, Sir Hubert Parry included a bourrée in his Lady Radnor Suite (1894).
+The Victorian English composer Hubert Parry included a bourrée in his Lady Radnor Suite (1894).